SailNav. Search

 Key Difference: Routes vs. Tracks

-Analysis of a Saved Track
+Analyzing a Saved Track

-When you tap on one of the tracks in the list, a detailed analysis screen opens where you can:
+When you tap one of the tracks in the list, a detailed analysis screen opens where you can:

 Open My Tracks